jayfunc/BetterLyrics/README.md

   - **Desktop Mode**
     - Enjoy immersive lyrics floating above your apps
 - 🧠 **Smart Behaviors**
-  - Auto hide when music player closed
+  - Auto hide when music paused

 > This project is still under development, bugs and unexpected behaviors may be existed in the latest branch.